projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 --------------------------

 One of the major automotive use case is called "surface sharing".
-This use case requires that the SOS accesses an individual surface or a set of surfaces from the UOS without having to access the entire frame buffer of the UOS.
-Unlike the previous two models, where the UOS did not have to do anything to show its content and therefore a completely unmodified UOS could continue to run, this model requires changes to the UOS.
+This use case requires that the Service VM accesses an individual surface or a set of surfaces from the User VM without having to access the entire frame buffer of the User VM.
+Unlike the previous two models, where the User VM did not have to do anything to show its content and therefore a completely unmodified User VM could continue to run, this model requires changes to the User VM.

 This model can be considered an extension of the indirect display model.
-Under the indirect display model, the UOS's frame buffer was temporarily pinned by it in the video memory access through the Global graphics translation table.
-This GGTT-based surface sharing model takes this a step further by having a compositor of the UOS to temporarily pin all application buffers into GGTT.
+Under the indirect display model, the User VM's frame buffer was temporarily pinned by it in the video memory access through the Global graphics translation table.
+This GGTT-based surface sharing model takes this a step further by having a compositor of the User VM to temporarily pin all application buffers into GGTT.
 It then also requires the compositor to create a metadata table with relevant surface information such as width, height, and GGTT offset, and flip that in lieu of the frame buffer.
-In the SOS, the proxy application knows that the GGTT offset has been flipped, maps it, and through it can access the GGTT offset of an application that it wants to access.
-It is worth mentioning that in this model, UOS applications did not require any changes, and only the compositor, Mesa, and i915 driver had to be modified.
+In the Service VM, the proxy application knows that the GGTT offset has been flipped, maps it, and through it can access the GGTT offset of an application that it wants to access.
+It is worth mentioning that in this model, User VM applications did not require any changes, and only the compositor, Mesa, and i915 driver had to be modified.

 This model has a major benefit and a major limitation.
-The benefit is that since it builds on top of the indirect display model, there are no special drivers necessary for it on either SOS or UOS.
+The benefit is that since it builds on top of the indirect display model, there are no special drivers necessary for it on either Service VM or User VM.
 Therefore, any Real Time Operating System (RTOS) that use this model can simply do so without having to implement a driver, the infrastructure for which may not be present in their operating system.
-The limitation of this model is that video memory dedicated for a UOS is generally limited to a couple of hundred MBs.
+The limitation of this model is that video memory dedicated for a User VM is generally limited to a couple of hundred MBs.
 This can easily be exhausted by a few application buffers so the number and size of buffers is limited.
 Since it is not a highly-scalable model, in general, Intel